History of the Scythians: West Asian influences on the Scythians

-The marital alliance between the Scythian king and the Assyrian ruling dynasty, as well as the proximity of the Scythians with the Assyrian-influenced states of Mannai and Urartu, thus placed the Scythians under the strong influence of Assyrian culture, and contact with West Asian civilisation was the most important outside influence in the formation of Scythian culture and society throughout the 7th century BCE:
+The marital alliance between the Scythian king and the Assyrian ruling dynasty, as well as the proximity of the Scythians to the Assyrian-influenced states of Mannai and Urartu, thus placed the Scythians under the strong influence of Assyrian culture, and the contact with West Asian civilisation became the most important outside influence in the formation of Scythian culture and society throughout the 7th century BCE:

-Scythian culture and art took their definitive form to serve the interests of the Scythian aristocracy which was establishing its hegemony in West Asia over the course of c.
+Scythian culture and art took their definitive form to serve the interests of the Scythian aristocracy establishing its hegemony in West Asia over the years c.
 650 to c.
-600 BCE, when it absorbed various West Asian elements; Scythian dress and armour from this time, as well as the artefacts, motifs, style and technique of the grave goods used in the kurgans of the Scythian kingdom's core territory in Ciscaucasia, all reflect heavy influences from West Asia and the Iranian Plateau on Scythian culture during this period.
+600 BCE, when it absorbed various West Asian elements; Scythian dress and armour from this time, as well as the artefacts, motifs, style and technique of the grave goods used in the kurgans of the Scythian kingdom's core territory in Ciscaucasia, all reflect the heavy influence then from West Asia and the Iranian Plateau upon Scythian culture.

-Under West Asian influence, Scythian rulers started emulating the West Asian kings of the Neo-Assyrian Empire, Urartu and Media, and they began using luxury goods as status markers: the Scythians especially profited significantly in this regards from their activities in West Asia, where they obtained spoil acquired as diplomatic presents or as plunder, and which they used to enhance their status back in their kingdom's core territory in the Ciscaucasian Steppe.
-The Assyrian- and Urartian-made grave goods in the Ciscaucasian Scythian kurgans thus reflected the introduction of cultural elements from West Asia in the south.
+Under West Asian influence, Scythian rulers began emulating the kings of the Neo-Assyrian Empire, Urartu and Media, using luxury goods as status markers: the Scythians profited especially significantly in this regard from their activities in West Asia, obtaining spoils whether as diplomatic presents or as plunder, used to enhance their status back in their kingdom's core territory in the Ciscaucasian Steppe.
+The Assyrian- and Urartian-made grave goods in the Ciscaucasian Scythian kurgans thus reflect the introduction of cultural elements into that region from West Asia.

-Thus, during this period, large amounts of goods, especially luxury items were flowing from West Asia into the Scythian core territories in the steppe, having been made by West Asian craftsmen for Scythian patrons, and attesting of the Caucasus Mountains' role as a porous boundary through which the Scythians could obtain desirable goods from the peoples of West Asia.
-Examples of these goods include a sword scabbard, an axe overlay, a pair of gold cups, a silver mirror, all of West Asian origin and found in one of the Kelermes kurgans and the Melhuniv kurgan, as well as Assyrian-made jewellery, such as coiled earrings, diadems decorated with rosettes and other objects decorated with stamping, granulation and filigree.
+Thus, during this period, large amounts of goods, especially luxury items, were flowing from West Asia into the Scythian core territories on the steppe, fashioned by West Asian craftsmen for Scythian patrons, and attesting to the Caucasus Mountains' role as a porous boundary through which the Scythians could obtain desirable goods from the peoples of West Asia.
+Examples of these goods include a sword scabbard, an axe overlay, a pair of gold cups, a silver mirror, all of West Asian origin and found in one of the Kelermes kurgans and the Melhuniv kurgan, as well as Assyrian-made jewellery, such as coiled earrings, diadems decorated with rosettes, and other objects decorated with stamping, granulation and filigree.